Big-Onche/Cube-Conflict/bin_unix/readme.md

 # How to compile the game?

-*nix versions of Cube Conflict client.
+Linux version of Cube Conflict client.
-The clients function identical to the win32 client, see config.html for more information about command-line options if necessary.

 Please run "native_client" from the root Cube Conflict dir (NOT from inside the "bin_unix" directory) to launch these, or set the CC_DATA variable at the top of the "ccunix.sh"